top of page

 Involves extensive due diligence, complex negotiations, and detailed legal agreements.

 A well-prepared seller with organised records can save weeks, while complications discovered during due diligence or financing delays can add months.
+Understanding where your business sits in the five stages of business growth helps you prepare appropriately for exit at the optimal time.

 4. What does "Business Valuation" mean?